-Congress Forces Trump to Bite the Hand That Fed Him: Russia
+Trump Forced to Bite the Hand That Fed Him: Russia

 The sanctions bill requires a congressional review period of 30 days before Trump can take certain actions like easing or lifting sanctions or taking individuals off a sanctions list.
 That gives Congress time to vote to object to whatever he’s about to do – something one senior GOP staffer explained they could do anyway if the leaders of both bodies agree, but the law will now require the White House to wait for their possible objection.
 The staffer spoke anonymously because he was not authorized to discuss the bill by name.

-Trump called that Congressional review period a possible drag on his team’s ability to negotiate quickly, and in private.
+Trump, whose administration fought behind the scenes to strip the congressional review provision from the legislation, called it a possible drag on his team’s ability to negotiate quickly, and in private.

 “My Administration particularly expects the Congress to refrain from using this flawed bill to hinder our important work with European allies to resolve the conflict in Ukraine, and from using it to hinder our efforts to address any unintended consequences it may have for American businesses, our friends, or our allies,” his statement said.